| Title: | A Fully Featured Logging Framework |

 AppenderTable is extended by Appenders that write to a data

-source that can be interpreted as tables, (usually a data.frame
+source that can be interpreted as tables, (usually a data.frame).
+Examples

 lgrExtra package.